Indios de Ciudad Juárez: Return to Liga de Ascenso and Disappearance

 During the opening half of the 2010–11 Liga de Ascenso season, Juárez finished second to Club Tijuana during the classification phase.
 However, they were upset by Albinegros de Orizaba in the playoffs.
 In the Clausura season, they finished tenth and outside of playoff contention.
 Indios finished 13th and eight points out of the playoffs during their final season.

 At the end of the 2011 season, the club had many financial problems.
-Femexfut announced in December 2011 that the club was being disbanded.
+Femexfut announced in December 31, 2011 that the club was being disbanded.

 Reappearance as Indios UACJ

 After the disaffiliation of Club Indios de Ciudad Juarez, Ciudad Juárez was left without a professional soccer team.
 After failed attempts to maintain a team of professional soccer for this border was the UACJ, which assumed that leadership, joining other universities that have professional football teams.

 Therefore, in May 2012, Francisco Javier Sánchez Carlos, rector of the UACJ, announced the integrated to the Segunda División de México of Mexican Soccer as Club de Fútbol Indios de la UACJ.
 Their official match was on August 18 with a 1–3 loss to Coras de Tepic correspond to Group 1 Liga Premier, which currently plays.

 On May 10, 2014, Indios UACJ won the Liguilla de Copa Clausura 2014 for the first time and also making history.
-Indios UACJ defeated Irapuato in Final Clausura 2014 in penalty kicks with a big save from the goalkeeper, gets this important fact for the Juarez institution.
+Indios UACJ defeated Irapuato in Final Clausura 2014 in penalty kicks with a big save from the goalkeeper, gets this important fact for the Juárez institution.

 Their major rival was Dorados de la UACH, for which the classic was called "El Clásico del Norte".